 Import-export clerks manage data for international shipments and provide support for many steps of the transportation process.
 They work with customs agents, warehouse staff, shipping companies, and clients.
 Clerks help with shipping, receiving, and record keeping for international transactions.
 Most of their working day is spent in an office atmosphere as they verify that all documentation adheres to import-export policies and laws.
 Entry-level positions are available to those with a high school diploma, although applicants with international trade experience are generally favored by employers.
-The job of an import-export clerk might appeal to someone with strong customer service skills and an aptitude for working with numbers.

-|Required Education||High school diploma; Associate's or Bachelor's degree for higher level positions|
+|Required Education||High school diploma; associate's or bachelor's degree for higher level positions|

 |Favorable Skills||Speak 2 or more languages|